BACK TO INDEX

 This paper studies the problem of obtaining minimal realizations of linear input/output maps defined over rings.
 In particular, it is shown that, contrary to the case of systems over fields, it is in general impossible to obtain realizations whose dimiension equals the rank of the Hankel matrix.
 A characterization is given of those (Noetherian) rings over which realizations of such dimensions can he always obtained, and the result is applied to delay-differential systems.

-54. E.D.
+57. E.D.
 Sontag.
 On linear systems and noncommutative rings.
 Math.
 Systems Theory, 9(4):327-344, 1975.
-[PDF] Keyword(s): systems over rings.
+[PDF] Keyword(s): systems over rings, parametric classes of systems.

 Abstract: